 The small sponge filters found on the front of some pumps are only designed to stop particles damaging the moving parts (impellor) of the pump.
 They are not designed to clean water.
-If you have one of these filters and have to clean it more than you’d like, you should consider an AQUAPRO Tray Prefilter which will dramatically reduce your maintenance.
+If you have one of these filters and have to clean it more than you’d like, you should consider an AQUAPRO Prefilter Sponge or possibly even an AP5000 UV Pressure Filter which will dramatically reduce your maintenance.

 How long will my filter pads last?

 Every pond is different and the life of your filter pads will depend on where your pond is located and your specific circumstances.
 A good rule of thumb is that you should get at least two years out of your filter sponges and replacements are available.

 How many hours a day does my filter have to run?